PETE KLIMEK MUSIC – Original songs written and performed by Pete Klimek.

-“Amen” is one of the most simple songs I have written, yet it’s almost certainly one of the most complex.
-It’s as heavenly as a god-sent chilled Chardonnay and as knowing as the smile from an absolutely familiar stranger.
-It’s as understanding as I can be when I question ‘religion’ and it’s a lyric I am proud of. https://soundcloud.com/pete-klimek-1/amen
+AMEN is one of the most simple songs I have written.
+It’s as sacred to me as a perfect Chardonnay wine, yet as worldly as a stranger’s smile.
+It’s as understanding as I can be when I question the origins and destination of the ‘soul’ and Amen is a lyric I am proud of. https://soundcloud.com/pete-klimek-1/amen

 “If you take off your shirt, take off everything.
 I wanna see your bare soul and not just naked skin…” I wrote “My Happy Song” on a night when I realized: “I’d like to give you this world, but there are so few pretty things…”